TomDonoghue/TomDonoghue.github.io/resources.md

 # Resources

-This page lists and links resources that I create and/or curate.
+This page lists resources that I create and/or curate.

 * Table of Contents
 {:toc}